arayabrain/multiagent-bmi-webui-collab/README.md

     # both
     pip install -e .[server,user]
     ```
-5. (If you launch a server) Generate a self-signed certificate for the server
+6. (If you launch a server) Generate a self-signed certificate for the server
-    If you're using a machine other than `localhost` as the server, please add the IP to `.keys/san.cnf`.
+    If you're using a machine other than `localhost` (the same machine to start the UI/browser) as the server, please add the IP to `.keys/san.cnf`.
     ```cnf
     [ alt_names ]
     IP.1 = 127.0.0.1  # localhost